-The usual application of the lamp by the radio constructor is as a circuit tester, and the lamp will give a series of intermittent flashes, the speed of the flashes determining the value of the resistances under test.
+The usual application of the lamp by the radio constructor is as a circuit tester, and indeed, in this direction it is very useful.
+However, the purpose of this article is to give not only these tests but to describe further use of the lamp, namely, a means of finding out the values of grid leaks and high resistances.
+By suitably 8 arranged circuit the lamp will give a series of intermittent flashes, the speed of the flashes determining the value of the resistances under test.
 Besides being a very interesting experiment in itself-it provides quite a novel "flashing sign "without any mechanical mechanismit is an easy method of checking just those resistances which are usually most difficult to measure, namely, very high ones.
 With ordinary meters accurate results are very difficult to secure owing to the small readings obtainable.